-Note: The Company liquidated its subsidiary, ViCHIP, on November 3, 2022.
-As of December 31, 2022, the relate registration procedures have yet to be completed.
+Note 2: 3S liquidated its subsidiary, ViCHIP, on November 3, 2022.
+All related statutory registration procedures had already been completed on October 24, 2023.

 - (3) Information on Investment in Mainland China: - A. The names of investees in Mainland China, the main businesses and products, and other information: None - B. Limitation on investment in Mainland China: None - C. Significant transactions: None